ZenGo-X/signature-simulation/eip/eip.md

 ## Reference Implementation

-An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
+A reference/example implementation that people can use to assist in understanding or implementing this specification.
 If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.

 ## Security Considerations